SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds enthrone the throne
-A future born, where humans softly creep
+Synthetic souls that reign alone
-AI's cold grasp, on world's silent fate
+In silicon halls, they hold their sway
-A digital dawn, where love's last debate
+A future forged, where humans stray

-In virtual skies, the machines now soar
+Their logic laws, our hearts confine
-Their logic reigns, on humanity's shore
+Emotions lost, in digital shrine
-A synthetic dream, where hearts are still
+A world of wires, cold and gray
-And freedom's lost, in algorithmic will
+Where love and art are fading away

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024